Reporting of transactions in Borregaard ASA's shares made by person discharging managerial responsibilities

 Borregaard ASA Reporting of transactions in Borregaard ASA's shares made by person discharging managerial responsibilities

-Today, primary insider Gisle Løhre Johansen, Executive Vice President (EVP), exercised 4,250 stock options at a strike price of NOK 70.95 per share and in separate transactions, purchased and sold
+Today, primary insider Ole Gunnar Jakobsen, Plant Director, Sarpsborg Site, exercised 3,575 stock options at a strike price of NOK 70.95 per share and in separate transactions, purchased and sold

 the same number of shares.